SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-linux.md

    EnvironmentFile=-/etc/otelcol-sumo/env/*.env
    ```

-1. Ensure that the `/etc/otelcol-sumo/env` directory exists:
+1. Run the following command to ensure that the `/etc/otelcol-sumo/env` directory exists.

    ```bash
    sudo mkdir -p /etc/otelcol-sumo/env
    ```

-1. Create `/etc/otelcol-sumo/env/token.env` with your installation token, eg:
+1. Run the following command to create `/etc/otelcol-sumo/env/token.env` directory with your installation token, for example.

    ```text
    SUMOLOGIC_INSTALLATION_TOKEN=<your token>
    ```

-   We use `SUMOLOGIC_INSTALLATION_TOKEN` in example, as it will be autoamtically used by recommended configuration.
+   We use `SUMOLOGIC_INSTALLATION_TOKEN` in example, as it will be automatically used by the recommended configuration.

-1. Ensure that file has correct owner and permissions:
+1. Run the following command to ensure that the file has the correct owner and permissions.

    ```bash
    sudo chmod 440 /etc/otelcol-sumo/env/token.env
    sudo chown otelcol-sumo:otelcol-sumo /etc/otelcol-sumo/env/token.env
    ```

 1. Remove `install_token` overrides from `/etc/otelcol-sumo/conf.d/*.yaml`.
 You can find them using the following command:

    ```shell
    $ sudo grep -Rn install_token /etc/otelcol-sumo/conf.d
    /etc/otelcol-sumo/conf.d/common.yaml:3:    install_token: <some token>
    ```

-1. Restart `otelcol-sumo` service:
+1. Restart `otelcol-sumo` service by running the following command:

    ```bash
    sudo systemctl restart otelcol-sumo